NVIDIA/NeMo/docs/source/starthere/intro.rst

 .. _dummy_header:

+NVIDIA NeMo Framework is an end-to-end, cloud-native framework to build, customize, and deploy generative AI models anywhere.
+To learn more about using NeMo in generative AI workflows, please refer to the `NeMo Framework User Guide! <https://docs.nvidia.com/nemo-framework/user-guide/latest/index.html>`_

-`NVIDIA NeMo <https://github.com/NVIDIA/NeMo>`_, part of the NVIDIA AI platform, is a toolkit for building new state-of-the-art conversational AI models.
-NeMo has separate collections for Automatic Speech Recognition (ASR), Natural Language Processing (NLP), and Text-to-Speech (TTS) models.
+`NVIDIA NeMo Framework <https://github.com/NVIDIA/NeMo>`_ has separate collections for Large Language Models (LLMs), Multimodal (MM), Computer Vision (CV), Automatic Speech Recognition (ASR), and Text-to-Speech (TTS) models.
 Each collection consists of prebuilt modules that include everything needed to train on your data.
-Every module can easily be customized, extended, and composed to create new conversational AI model architectures.
+Every module can easily be customized, extended, and composed to create new generative AI model architectures.

-Conversational AI architectures are typically large and require a lot of data and compute for training.
+Generative AI architectures are typically large and require a lot of data and compute for training.
 NeMo uses `PyTorch Lightning <https://www.pytorchlightning.ai/>`_ for easy and performant multi-GPU/multi-node mixed-precision training.